 - Cloud deploy creates services in your Fastly account without any local tooling.

-- Static publisher allows you to upload static websites to Fastly and serve them without an origin server (also check out using frameworks on Compute@Edge)
+- Static publisher allows you to upload static websites to Fastly and serve them without an origin server (also check out using frameworks on the Compute platform)

 - Shield recommender calculates the best Fastly POP for use with shielding.